ryanmio/LittleFallsVA/exampleSite/content/english/history/_index.md

       <span class="chapter-number">Chapter 1.</span>
       <h3 class="chapter-title">Pre-colonial era: Indigenous peoples inhabit the area</h3>
     </div>
     <p>The area around Falls Church was occupied by Algonquian-speaking peoples for at least 10,000 years.
-Several tribes inhabited the area now known as Falls Church, such as the Doeg (or Dogue) Indians, Tauxenents (also known as the Doegs or Dogue), Patawomekes (Potomacs), and Matchotics.
-The Powhatan Confederacy controlled 28-32 groups or tribes along riverside towns and villages, ruled by their own weroance or chiefs.
-The Pamunkey tribe, one of the six core tribes of the political alliance Tsenacomoco, also played a significant role in the area.</p>
+Several tribes, including the Doeg (or Dogue) Indians, Tauxenents, Patawomekes (Potomacs), and Matchotics, lived in the region and established their settlements along the rivers and coastlines, particularly the Potomac River.
+The Powhatan Confederacy, the most powerful chiefdom in the area, controlled 28-32 groups or tribes that occupied riverside towns and villages, with their influence extending up to the Fall Line, a geological boundary where waterfalls or rapids limited river navigation and marked the transition between the Coastal Plain and the Piedmont Plateau.</p>

+<p>The falls of the Potomac River were vital for the tribes, providing sustenance, resources, and a meeting place for trade and cultural exchange.
+These tribes, including the Pamunkey tribe of the Powhatan Confederacy and the political alliance Tsenacomoco, had rich cultural traditions, with unique customs for marriage, divorce, education, and punishment of wrongdoers.
+The priests, or kwiocosuk, played a significant role in their society, advising the chiefs on important actions, including war.
+The First, Second, and Third Anglo-Powhatan Wars, along with treaties between Native Americans and English colonists, impacted the indigenous populations in the Falls Church area, as tribes were forced to cede land and resources.</p>

+<p>As European settlers arrived and expanded their settlements, the indigenous tribes in the Falls Church area experienced upheaval and displacement, leading to a decline in their population and paving the way for the transformation of the region.</p>
   </div>
   <div class="image-container">
   <img src="/images/history/smithmap.webp" alt="Image 1" />